-Paolo Cosulich-Schwartz joined Pacific Community Ventures in San Francisco in February 2013.
-Paolo works with small business owners and expert advisors to create advising relationships that help create and retain jobs in lower income communities throughout California.
+Paolo Cosulich-Schwartz joined Pacific Community Ventures in San Francisco in February 2013 and worked with small business owners and expert advisors to create advising relationships that help create and retain jobs in lower income communities throughout California.
 He then landed a job with San Francisco Bike Coalition and in November 2013, he participated and helped organize a panel at the California by Bike Summit in Oakland.

 Following graduation Alicia Egan interned for PHAT Energy before becoming their Rebates Coordinator.
 She later moved on to work for Real Goods Solar, Inc. located in San Francisco in their Internal Sales division and as a Solar Specialist.
 Alicia along with Jason Lehman ’10 are currently working for SunRun, one of the nation’s leading home solar service providers.

 Colin Englesberg worked for Solid Ground in their JustServe AmeriCorps Program before it closed in September 2012.
 He was with a cohort of 30 other AmeriCorps volunteers who were placed at community organizations doing youth development and violence prevention re-entry programs for people getting out of prison, domestic violence support work, and some work with city organizers such as Seattle PD and Community Court.